 The Cobb County Water System (CCWS) is committed to delivering to you, our customer, water that meets or exceeds federal and state quality requirements.
-We are pleased that this 2017 Water Quality Report shows we are doing that.
+We are pleased that this 2018 Water Quality Report shows we are doing that.
 Our priority is to deliver safe water to your home or business each day.
 We make significant efforts to protect our water resources for both existing needs and future generations.

 The following pages provide the summary results of a continuous drinking water testing program.
-This report covers the calendar year 2016.
+This report covers the calendar year 2017.
 Important definitions are provided to help clarify the information further.
-The CCWS's Water Quality Report is also posted on our website at https://cobbcounty.org/images/documents/water/waterqualityreport.pdf.
-For additional information contact our Customer Service Division at 770.419.6200
+The current CCWS's Water Quality Report is also posted on our website at https://cobbcounty.org/waterqualityreport.
+For additional information contact our Customer Service Division at 770.419.6200.